 No prior coursework or knowledge in Maya language is necessary

 Weekends: The weekends are free time for participants to conduct research, regional travel, or engage in independent learning activities.
+Travel during program dates should be restricted to the Yucatan Peninsula (within 2-3 bus hour each leg).
 Participants are provided structured fieldwork methods and tasks that can be used to maintain their learning experience.

 Out of Pocket: Personal items, consumables, incidentals, laundry, non-program travel including lodging and meals, transportation to and from airports and ground travel to Pisté are all out of pocket expenses to be paid for directly by the participant.